GoogleCloudPlatform/cloud-code-samples/java/java-dataflow-samples/read-pubsub-write-bigquery/README.md

 {  "ride_id": "36a1c3e4-eb3b-451b-81ce-13be8e2f6e6c",  "point_idx": 1042,  "latitude": 40.721470000000004,  "longitude": -73.82676000000001,  "timestamp": "2023-02-08T14:02:34.28351-05:00",  "meter_reading": 23.425806,  "meter_increment": 0.02248158,  "ride_status": "enroute",  "passenger_count": 2}
 ```

-See [Prerequisites](#prerequisites) for an opinionated setup
-of your Google Cloud environment to simplify running this sample to adhere to these assumptions.

 # What's in this sample